Machine Lifecycle¶

 Schedule is disabled by user (schedule.enabled: false).

-Machine was immediately removed via kill switch (killSwitch: true).
+Machine was immediately removed via the operator kill switch (killSwitch: true).

 An error occurred during processing.